Devihem/Connect-4-with-Simple-AI/README.md

 Defualt ( for quick games of 2 players )

-Custome  Up to 6 players on Custom Board
+Custom Up to 6 players on Custom Board

 Players have personal color